Humanoids from the Deep (1980) is released in the UK on Blu-ray by 88 Films on March 29th 2021. Special features:

 ‘They’re not human.
 But they hunt women.
 Not for killing.
 For mating.’

-Humanoids from the Deep aka Monster: Humanoids from the Deep is a 1980 American science fiction horror film directed by Barbara Peeters from a screenplay by William Martin [as Frederick James], based on a storyline by Frank Arnold and Martin B. Cohen.
-The movie stars Doug McClure (At the Earth’s Core), Ann Turkel, and Vic Morrow (The Evictors).
+Humanoids from the Deep is a 1980 American science fiction horror film directed by Barbara Peeters from a screenplay by William Martin [as Frederick James], based on a storyline by Frank Arnold and Martin B. Cohen.
+Also known as Monster: Humanoids from the Deep

 Roger Corman served as the film’s (uncredited) executive producer and it was distributed by his New World Pictures.

 The movie was originally offered to Joe Dante (Piranha, The Howling) but he turned the project down.
 Shooting commenced in October 1979.
-Barbara Peeter’s version of the film was deemed to be lacking the required exploitation elements needed to satisfy the movie’s intended largely male audience.
+Barbara Peeter’s version of the film was deemed to be lacking the required exploitation elements needed to satisfy the movie’s intended audience of mostly young males.

-It is reported that second unit director James Sbardellati, who would eventually direct Deathstalker, was brought in to spice up the movie, and it was he who was reportedly responsible for filming the infamous nudity and gore scenes.
+It is reported that second unit director James Sbardellati, who would eventually direct Deathstalker, was brought in to spice up the movie, and it was he who was reportedly responsible for filming the infamous extra scenes.
 Other sources claim that Jimmy T. Murakami (Battle Beyond the Stars) shot the additional exploitation material.

 Several people who went on to bigger things worked on the film, including aforementioned composer James Horner, make-up artist Rob Bottin (who designed the humanoid costumes), editor Mark Goldblatt, and future producer Gale Anne Hurd (Aliens, The Walking Dead TV series) who worked as a production assistant.
 The actress who portrays the Salmon Queen (Linda Shayne) later became a film director.

 Seriously, those little wooden things totally freak me out.
-You know how some of you feel about the painted smile on the clowns ‘face?
-Well, that’s how I feel whenever I see the big eyes of a ventriloquist dummy or that mouth with the fake teeth.
+Do you know how some of you feel about the painted smile on the clown’s face?
+Well, that’s how I feel whenever I see the big eyes of a ventriloquist dummy or that mouth with fake teeth.
 And don’t even get me started on those tiny little legs that some of them have.
-Agkh!
+Agh!

 Anyway, Humanoids from the Deep is basically about what happens when you try to mutate toxic salmon.
-You end up with a bunch of pervy fish monsters swarming the beach and trying to make like human/fish babies.
+You end up with a bunch of frisky fish monsters swarming the beach and trying to make them like human/fish babies.
 Plus, a lot of dead teens and unplanned pregnancies.

 You also end up with the local redneck fisherman (led by Vic Morrow) blaming the local Native Americans, accusing them of killing all of the dogs in town.
 Jim Hill (Doug McClure) and his wife, Carol (Cindy Weintraub), try to keep the peace but their efforts are continually tripped up by the fact that almost everyone in town is an idiot.

-For instance, despite the fact that there’s been a countless number of murders and rapes and that they’ve all been committed a group of monsters that nobody knows how to fight, the town still decides to hold their annual festival on the pier.
+For instance, despite the fact that there have been a number of murders and carnal assaults and that they’ve all been committed by a group of monsters that nobody knows how to fight, the town still decides to hold their annual festival on the pier.
 Of course, as soon as the obnoxious DJ starts broadcasting, the humanoids from the deep show up and basically, the entire festival goes to Hell.